 At the heart of the WFF is the Convergence Project.
 This unique international collaboration addresses United Nations sustainable development goals and is led by young pioneers—artists, scientists, engineers, designers, entrepreneurs—who work with WFF members to realize their vision.
 The 2018 Convergence Project, which targets the problem of under-nutrition, is called Foods That Matter.

 Assistant Secretary-General for Strategic Coordination - Executive Office of the Secretary-General (EOSG) to the United Nations - (c)Phase One Media Group

 The second annual World Frontiers Forum took place on October 14 and 15, 2018 and was attended by some 150 leaders from around the world, including seven U.N. ambassadors and Assistant Secretary-General for Strategic Coordination Fabrizio Hochschild.
 Following an opening address on future challenges and opportunities for frontier change, artists, humanists, engineers, chefs, and other pioneers gathered for talks, performances, networking, meals, and other memorable experiences that included brainstorming sessions with the young pioneers around the Foods That Matter effort.

-Tavares Strachan, 2018 Frontier Art Prize recipient, teams up with SpaceX to launch Satellite in space.
+Tavares Strachan, 2018 Frontier Art Prize recipient, joins SpaceX to launch sculpture honoring fallen astronaut

 At the World Frontiers Forum we work both with companies and leading individuals.
 Learn how to get engaged: email@example.com